What Is Bassinage In Bread Baking?

 Doing the bassinage in bulk fermentation

-For sourdough bread dough, mixing is kept to a minimum as the long bulk fermentation period allows the gluten structure to appear naturally.
-This means that we can’t add the bassinage at the end of mixing.
-Instead, the water is introduced during the middle of bulk fermentation.
 To gain the full benefits of bassinage, we should wait until the gluten has developed to at least 50%, but up to 70% development for sourdough is better.
 This is roughly the midway point of the first rise.

-The second water can be gradually added in stages or all in one go.
+The second water can be gradually added in stages, or all in one go.

 2- Knead the dough gently for 3-5 minutes.
-Then place it to rest in a covered container.
+Then, place it to rest in a covered container.

 5- The water will gradually absorb, and the dough is ready to shape after 3-4 folds.

-5-8% of the total amount of water is typical for a bassinage.
-There’s no hard rule for how much water you should hold back.
-If you remove too much, you end up with a really dry dough, and the gluten becomes damaged.
+If you remove too much, you have a really dry dough that’s hard to knead, and the gluten can become damaged.
 Too little, and you won’t notice much benefit in the final bread.

 For example: 800 grams of water = 760 grams + 40 grams

-Some bakers include part of the salt from the recipe in their reserved water.
+TIP: Some bakers include part of the salt from the recipe in their reserved water.
 There’s some science to support this and some against it!
 Try it out for yourself or ignore that I mentioned it and add all the salt at the start of mixing!

 When shouldn’t I use bassinage?